 Electric Resistance: Definition, Formula, and Key Examples

-What is Resistance in a Circuit
+What is Electrical Resistance in an Electric Circuit

-Resistance in an electrical circuit affects the flow of current.
-Due to this effect, the circuit gets heated.
+Electrical resistance is any obstruction to the flow of electric current in a material.
+It is represented by “R”.
+Resistance in an electrical circuit affects the flow of electric current.
+When electric current flows through a circuit, resistance converts some of the electrical energy into heat energy.
 Every metal has some resistance, which prevents the current from flowing.
 The material with a higher number of free electrons has lower resistance, which in turn has a negligible effect on current flow.

 \(I = \frac{V}{R}\)